nubomedia-vtt/doc-kurento-room-client-android/source/DevelopersGuide.rst

         super.onDestroy();
     }

-You are very unlikely to get disconnected from the room since the threads handling the request will be terminated before the message gets sent.
-Therefore it is easier just not to leave the room if the application gets destroyed.
+You will very likely stay in the room since the threads handling the request will be terminated before the message gets sent.
+Therefore it is easier just not to leave the room if the application gets destroyed and let the server auto-disconnect your client.

 Adding a trusted self-signed certificate
 ========================================